1. Skip to content

 The document released is only a preliminary version of the recommendations, which the Justice Department is expected to present in November.

-Florian Bien from the University of Würzburg says the envisioned structural changes could mean "very strict bans, such as the prohibition of coupling the Android operating system with Google Search and the Chrome browser," which would "almost feel like a breakup of the company," the expert of international business law told DW.
+Florian Bien from the University of Würzburg tells DW the envisioned structural changes could mean "very strict bans, such as the prohibition of coupling the Android operating system with Google Search and the Chrome browser," which would "almost feel like a breakup of the company."

-Above all, he noted, a breakup is a very serious infringement on a company's rights, which is why courts would provide strong legal protections.
-"As a result, such proceedings can drag on for a long time, sometimes so long that technological developments outpace the courts."
+Above all, a breakup is a very serious infringement on a company's rights, which is why courts would provide strong legal protections.
+"As a result, such proceedings can drag on for a long time, sometimes so long that technological developments outpace the courts," Bein says

 It could also happen that the market may resolve the issues differently, which is why Bien believes there's little enthusiasm within the US government to engage in such a battle.
 "It simply ties up an incredible amount of resources in the Justice Department and elsewhere."